A corn is a thickening of the skin due to friction and pressure that is usually intermittently occurring.

 Treatment of Corns

-Paring refers to sequential slicing to reduce the lesion size.
+Pairing refers to sequential slicing to reduce the lesion size.

-Paring of the lesions immediately reduces pain.
+Pairing of the lesions immediately reduces pain.
 It can be done or without anesthesia until the central keratin core is removed.

 Pressure or Friction removal